Ligustrum lucidum glossy privet

-Formerly widely planted as a street tree in Palo Alto, the glossy privet may be seen on Alvarado Row near Esplanada Way, along most of Cedro Way, and in many older homes.
+Formerly widely planted as a street tree in Palo Alto, glossy privets lined University Avenue before being replaced by London planes.
+They may be seen on Alvarado Row near Esplanada Way, along most of Cedro Way, and in many older homes.
+A specimen grows northeast of the Mausoleum.

-A tall old glossy privet grew near the entrance to Memorial Church (in the inner southwest island).
+A tall old glossy privet grew near the entrance to Memorial Church, in the inner southwest island of the Inner Quad.
 It was removed sometime between 2003 and 2015.
-Growing next to it, a pair of slender closely spaced trunks were thought to belong to a privet of a different species; they are in fact sweet viburnum (Viburnum odoratissimum).
+Growing next to it, a pair of slender closely spaced trunks was thought to belong to a privet of a different species; it in fact sweet viburnum (Viburnum odoratissimum).

 Panicles of blue-black berries ripen in spring after a fine show of small white flowers that give off a noticeable aroma.